qawolf/qawolf/docs/docs/use_custom_selectors.md

 - Text selectors find the element that contains the given text

-In your test code, replace the default selector (for example, `selectors[0]`) with an object containing either the `css` or `text` key and the desired target value.
+In your test code, replace the default selector (like `selectors[0]`) with an object containing either the `css` or `text` key and the desired target value.
 For example:

 ```js
 it('can click "Submit" button', async () => {